GLOBAL MISSION FELLOWS

 - GROW in personal and social holiness

-The US-2 Track is for those authorized to work in the United States (including citizens, DAPA and DACA) and who are called to serve in the United States.
+The US-2 Track is for young adults authorized to work in the United States (including citizens, DAPA and DACA) and who are called to serve in the United States.

-The International Track is for young adults all across the globe who are called to serve outside of their home country.
-It is a 24-month service program that includes two months of initial training and transition and approximately 22 months of service.
+The International Track is for young adults from across the globe who are called to serve outside of their home country.

 NOTE: Those serving in the International Track will not be eligible for placement in the United States.